mjbommar/opengloss-rs/README.md

 The Axum router also exposes `/lexeme` and `/search` in HTML, so you can point browsers at the same instance you use for API calls.
 Responses are automatically gzip/zstd-compressed via `tower-http::CompressionLayer`.

+### Structured data

+Every lexeme page now embeds JSON-LD that describes the word as a Schema.org `DefinedTerm`, complete with breadcrumbs, synonyms, and encyclopedia text when available.
+Search pages emit `SearchResultsPage` metadata, and the home page advertises a `SearchAction` so Google and friends can deep-link into the explorer.
+Set `--public-base` (or `PUBLIC_BASE` once you add env plumbing) to the canonical origin before hosting the service so the sitemap and JSON-LD point at the correct domain.

 ## Implementation notes